 The reference number is active for 6 weeks.
 A parent or carer must have it checked within 6 weeks of issue by a childcare provider and reserve a place even if the child cannot start immediately; the childcare provider will keep the reference number.

-If no place is found or reserved within 6 weeks the number will expire and the parent must obtain a new reference number by using
+If no place is found or reserved within 6 weeks the number will expire and the parent must obtain a new reference number by using the OEC again.

 How do I check the validity of the reference number?